Nash Statesman

 The Nash Statesman is a full-sized automobile that was built by Nash Motors for the 1950 through 1956 model years in two generations.
-The Statesman series was positioned between the top-line Nash Ambassador and above the Nash Rambler.
+The Statesman series was positioned below the top-line Nash Ambassador and above the Nash Rambler.

 First generation (1950 and 1951)

 Nash developed its post–World War II automobiles using an advanced unit-body construction with fastback aerodynamic styling under the Airflyte name, reflecting a popular styling trend in the 1950s.
 The cars were available as a two- or four-door sedan.
 A distinguishing feature of all Nashes are the "skirted" fenders.
 Although the turning circle could be compromised, the front track is narrower by nearly three inches: the front is just under 55 in while the rear track is 60.5 in.
 The base Nash 600 was renamed Nash Statesman for the 1950 model year.

 The wheelbase of the Statesman was 9.0 in shorter than the companion Ambassador line.
 This was achieved by using a shorter front "clip" (the portion of a car from the cowl forward) than was installed on the Ambassador.
 Statesman and Ambassador hoods along with front fenders are not interchangeable.
 From the cowl rearward, the two series' dimensions were identical.
 Two-door models included Nash's exclusive "Airliner Reclining" front seat, which was optional on the four-door sedans.
 These seats could be converted to form a bed.

 Statesman engine designs were based on the L-head Nash Light Six engine that was designed in the 1920s and continued into the 1940s in the Nash LaFayette and Nash 600.
 It is characterized by the lack of intake and exhaust manifolds.
 The Statesman models were comparatively lighter resulting in fuel efficiency as reported by owners and testers.

 Nash Statesman models were offered in three trims, the top-line Statesman Custom and the entry-level Statesman Super as well as a base fleet-only model for commercial and institutional use.

 The Statesman models, along with the Ambassador line, were the volume and profit leaders for Nash.